 On the Eastside: Nasai Teriyaki.
 Not our usual go to for this Japanese staple but our local source was closed the day we needed a teriyaki fix so we gave...

-Quarantine: Chicken Tagine with saffron rice.
+Chicken Tagine with saffron rice.
 This dish was from an online cooking course from The London Chef in Victoria BC so, unfortunately, there is no recipe.
-Unfortunate because it...
+Unfortunate because it was...

-Quarantine: Tacos like your abuela makes.
+Tacos like your abuela makes.
 First time with this recipe for tacos al pastor and the tortilla were homemade by my oldest daughter!
-I’m not biased but the tortilla...
+I’m not biased but the tortilla made...

 Quick cup before the pass: Farmer Joe’s Espresso Stand.
 Very near Smallwood’s Harvest and Silvara Winery so it’s a very convenient stop before you start the drive back home.
 Very...